Radiation therapy

 Appetite loss and nausea

-Some people may lose interest in food or find it difficult to eat well during radiation therapy.
-This can depend on the part of the body being treated.
 It is important to try to keep eating well so you get the nutrition you need to maintain your weight.
-Good nutrition will give you more strength, help manage side effects, and improve how you respond to treatment.
+Good nutrition will give you more strength, help you manage any side effects, and improve how you respond to treatment.

 • Radiation therapy to the head and neck area – chewing or swallowing may be difficult or painful.
 Your sense of taste may also change if radiation therapy has affected the salivary glands or tastebuds.
 In some cases, taste changes may be permanent.